 As inflammation is at the root of most thyroid issues lowering inflammation in the body is going to help.

 Excessive toxins will inhibit your body’s ability to regulate thyroid hormone.
-As most of T4 is converted into T3 in the liver, if the liver is overburdened in its workload, it won’t be able to do this job properly.
+As most of the T4 is converted into T3 in the liver, if the liver is overburdened with its workload, it won’t be able to do this job properly.
 Cleansing your body and your liver can help.

 (As autoimmunity is not really a “thing” but instead a process, even if you haven’t been diagnosed with an autoimmune condition, many people would do well to avoid many of these things.)

 The foods are a big part.
 Then there are specific chemicals to avoid.